stegenfeldt/www.teknoglot.se/source/_posts/install-linuxis21-rhes5.md

 ```

 Try that with netvsc, storvsc and blkvsc too (replace the _vmbus_ part) and you should get something similar.
 If you don't, the installation did not succeed.
-The documentation also tells us to check that the components are running with "/sbin/lsmod | grep vsc" which should return:
+The documentation also tells us to check that the components are running with `/sbin/lsmod | grep vsc` which should return:

 ```bash
 # /bin/lsmod | grep vsc